 Read your notification carefully. eBay isn’t going to reinstate your account just because you make an angry call.

-Additional note: If you have an Enterprise or Anchor subscription, support is part of service so reach out to your account manager for guidance.
+Additional note: If you have an Enterprise or Anchor subscription, support is part of the service, so reach out to your account manager for guidance.

 Step 2: Fix the issue